awj5/pattern/README.md

 ## Advanced

-When you initiate Pattern you can inclide a root path.
+When you initiate Pattern you can include a root path.
 This is useful if your app is not located in the root of your domain ie. https://example.com/myapp

 ### Example